 Memory Maps is concerned with writing on the landscape of this region - the ways the wilder reaches of Essex and Suffolk have been depicted.
-On field trips, we will have the chance to explore these literary landscapes and experience these worlds for ourselves.
+On field trips (if available and appropriate), we will have the chance to explore these literary landscapes and experience these worlds for ourselves.

 A new genre of literature has been emerging very strongly: moving between fiction, history, traveller's tales, and memoir, it explores the spirit of place.
 Writers bring in personal associations and experiences, as well as stories attached to locality.
 Sometimes called psycho-geography, it has roots in the English essay tradition, and in sixteenth and seventeenth century meditations by Thomas Browne, for example, and Robert Burton and his Anatomy of Melancholy.
 The tradition has been most vividly taken up and given a new contemporary twist by other writers in the eastern stretches of England: Ronald Blythe, who has lived and written about the area for several decades; W.G.
 Sebald (his book The Rings of Saturn is set along the East coast) and Iain Sinclair, who has followed in John Clare's footsteps, also partly in the region (The Edge of the Orison, 2005).

 1. To introduce participants to a wide range of writing and other text (prose, poetry, art, architecture) centring on place - and specifically on Essex and Suffolk and neighbouring counties ('the East')

 2. To introduce participants to new research on how text may be read and understood by reference to how 'place' functions within a range of texts and genres

 3. To emphasise that memory mapping includes a set of discovery procedures, including reading, critical reflection and crucially participation in those processes that 'make spaces places'